Posts: 219

 (03-31-2019, 05:53 AM)CharonPDX Wrote: Ironically, what convinced me to put down the $5k for my Evergreen was paying off my last outstanding loan *INCLUDING* Mortgage!

-The only things I ever bought where I didn't have the money saved up and could pay cash were houses.
+The only things I ever bought where I didn't have the money saved up and could pay cash

-[+] 2 users Like SparkE's post
+The following 2 users Like SparkE's post:2 users Like SparkE's post

 Go To Post #1